Dignitas (non-profit organisation): Dignitas in media

 On 13 June 2011, BBC Two aired a documentary titled Terry Pratchett: Choosing to Die, featuring author and Alzheimer's disease sufferer Sir Terry Pratchett guiding viewers through an assisted suicide which took place at Dignitas facilities in Switzerland.
 Peter Smedley, a British hotelier and millionaire, and his wife Christine allowed for Pratchett to film Smedley's deliberate consumption of prepared barbiturate in a glass in order to kill himself as Christine comforted Smedley in his demise.
-The documentary received a highly polarized reaction in the United Kingdom, with much praise for the programme as "brave", "sensitive" and "important" whilst it also gathered accusations of "pro-death" bias from anti-euthanasia pressure groups and of encouraging the view that disability was a good reason for killing from disability groups.
+The documentary received a highly polarised reaction in the United Kingdom, with much praise for the programme as "brave", "sensitive" and "important" whilst it also gathered accusations of "pro-death" bias from anti-euthanasia pressure groups and of encouraging the view that disability was a good reason for killing from disability groups.

 Dignitas continued to be presented in the media as a political stance on the right to die.
 BBC featured an article regarding the death of UK citizen Jeffrey Spector, a businessman who decided to travel to Switzerland to undergo assisted suicide through Dignitas for an inoperable tumour which most likely would have caused paralysis later on in its development.
 This situation reignited the debate around the morality of assisted suicides in certain dilemmas, and incited current stances concerning euthanasia.
 Former Lord Chancellor Lord Falconer said he would "attempt to reintroduce a bill that would allow assisted dying in the UK".

-The book Me Before You and the film adaptation of the same name discuss the organization as it serves a vital function in both the main plot and the characters' lives.
-Their motto "Menschenwürdig leben - Menschenwürdig sterben" is "To live with dignity - to die with dignity" in English.
+The book Me Before You and the film adaptation of the same name discuss the organisation as it serves a vital function in both the main plot and the characters' lives.
+Their motto "Menschenwürdig leben – Menschenwürdig sterben" is "To live with dignity – to die with dignity" in English.

+In the 2026 series finale of the HBO Max original show Hacks, after learning that her tumors have spread, Deborah Vance considers traveling to Switzerland to end her life at Dignitas.
+She ultimately changes her mind and decides to pursue treatment, driven by her love of comedy and the craft.